turingschool/curriculum/source/topics/decorators.markdown

 #### `ApplicationDecorator.rb`

-Approach one is to open `app/decorators/application_decorator.rb` and move the method in there:
+Approach one is to make an `app/decorators/application_decorator.rb` and move the method in there:

 ```ruby
 class ApplicationDecorator